 “What we’re doing now is the definition of insanity in my mind.
 It’s just doing more of the same or the same things over and over, trailing amendments, attempt to micromanage the fisheries through the Council process, and it’s going nowhere.
 These people are not business oriented.
 Maybe a few of them but not too many.
 And I think their intentions are good in many respects, but they just don’t understand.”

 Baseline: Before Catch Share Program

-Activities identified in budget documents as public costs related to the development of catch shares include support of management teams, development of amendments or frameworks, required regulatory analyses, and support of the Council process.
+Though Congress did not enact any appropriations to implement catch share programs during the baseline period, NMFS supported the development of catch shares from other components of its budget.
+Activities identified in nationwide budget documents as public costs related to the development of catch shares include support of management teams, development of amendments or frameworks, required regulatory analyses, and support of the Council process.
 Development of catch share programs also relied upon a variety of management actions funded in alternative line items such as data collection, development and installation of vessel monitoring systems, socio-economic data collection, and data management systems.
-Funding for observers and for socio-economic data collection increased during the baseline period.
-In future reporting, the Measuring Effects of Catch Shares Project will attempt to isolate the amount attributable to the Shorebased IFQ Program.
+Funding for observers and for socio-economic data collection increased during the baseline period (See Chart 2).

 During Catch Share Program